spaisey/example-spring-admin/README.md

 1. `example.admin.client` - Spring Boot Application Admin Client.
 Spring Kafka included with a simple endpoint to publish to a topic (included to show example of the Kafka metrics on the Admin Server - I run Kafka via docker using `docker run -p 2181:2181 -p 9092:9092 --env ADVERTISED_HOST=localhost --env ADVERTISED_PORT=9092 spotify/kafka`).

+    Kafka functionality in the `KafkaController` which allows you to send a message to a topic (use topic called '`test`')

+    Caching and Scheduling (both of which are picked up by the Admin Server) are exhibited in the `CachedPayloadController`

     Also has a `SimulationController` which generates stats for the Atlas server - this is a copy of the Simulation provided in the [Embedding Atlas into a Spring Boot 2 App](https://github.com/jkschneider/atlas-embedded#embedding-atlas-into-a-spring-boot-2-app) Repo,